ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * **Attester** - a [validator](#dfn-validator) that is part of a committee that needs to sign off on a beacon chain block while simultaneously creating a link (crosslink) to a recent shard block on a particular shard chain.
 * **Beacon chain** - the central PoS chain that is the base of the sharding system.
 * **Shard chain** - one of the chains on which user transactions take place and account data is stored.
+* **Block root** - a 32-byte Merkle root of a beacon chain block or shard chain block.
+Previously called "block hash".
 * **Crosslink** - a set of signatures from a committee attesting to a block in a shard chain, which can be included into the beacon chain.
 Crosslinks are the main means by which the beacon chain "learns about" the updated state of shard chains.
 * **Slot** - a period of `SLOT_DURATION` seconds, during which one proposer has the ability to create a beacon chain block and some attesters have the ability to make attestations
 * **Epoch** - an aligned span of slots during which all [validators](#dfn-validator) get exactly one chance to make an attestation